 And, have a look at a non-compliant cookie consent popup;

-Here, the user has no real choice, and there is no direct information about what cookies are set on the browser, where they come from, and which purposes they serve.
+Here, the user has no real choice, and there is no direct information about which cookies are set on the browser, where they come from, and which purposes they serve.

-Personal data in GDPR is considered as the data that is directly personal such as name, a photo, an email address, bank details, and IP address.
+Personal data in GDPR is considered as the data that is directly personal such as name, photos, email addresses, bank details, and IP addresses.

-If you are using cookies that may track and identify personal data directly, you must either take them away or update your cookie consent under the new regulations of GDPR.
+If you are using cookies that may track and identify personal data directly, you must either remove them or update your cookie consent under the new regulations of GDPR.